Ascension (healthcare system): History

 In 1999, the Daughters of Charity National Health System and Sisters of St. Joseph Health System merged to create Ascension Health.
+In 2010 the Catholic congregations that had sponsored Ascension ceased to do so.
+They were replaced by a sponsoring group of "both religious and lay persons" whose identities Ascension has declined to share.

 In 2012, the company underwent a restructuring and rebranding, dropping the "Health" moniker and going forward as Ascension.
-In the process, the company brought its subsidiaries under a national umbrella and renamed all its hospitals to include the Ascension name, which the company hope would improve clients' understanding of the system.
+In the process, the company brought its subsidiaries under a national umbrella and renamed all its hospitals to include the Ascension name, which the company hoped would improve clients' understanding of the system.

 In 2014, the company partnered in opening the $2 billion Health City Cayman Islands project, and sold its stake in 2017.